grepfruit19/js-best-practices/standards.md

 Ideally, naming conventions for project-specific words and terminology should be determined early on in the project and be posted somewhere visible (perhaps pinned in the project Slack channel).

 All variables should be named in camelCase.
-Some words and phrases may have ambiguous camelCasing, such as "make an HTTP request".
-Is it makeHttpRequest, or makeHTTPRequest?
+Some words and phrases may have ambiguous camelCasing, such as "HTTP Request"?
+Is it `httpRequest`, or `HTTPRequest`?

 In such cases, [Google has a good, nearly deterministic scheme for camelCasing](https://google.github.io/styleguide/jsguide.html#naming-camel-case-defined).
+To answer the above question using this scheme, it should be `httpRequest`.
 Any names that remain ambiguous with the scheme should be discussed with the team.

-##### PascalCase vs camelCase

-When to use? tbd
+##### Naming Files

+In general, PascalCase should be used only for classes, constructors, and function libraries.
+Everything else should be written in camelCase.

+File names and export names should match exactly.

+React files should be given the extension `.jsx` to make it clear that they are react components.

 ### Promises